 I met Amelia when her mum was Debbie Gordon in Brookside, the set of which is around the corner from my family home.
 I used to give her backies on my BMX and we’ve been massive pals since.

-Anyway we were all out together the other week.
-She had persuaded us all to come to this charity golf thing in the middle of nowhere that Jamie was involved in.
-Told us to bring the kids as the charity wanted loads of family style shots.
+Anyway, we were all out together the other week.
+She persuaded us all to come to this charity golf thing in the middle of nowhere that Jamie was involved in.
+Told us to bring the kids as the charity wanted loads of family-style shots.

 Then all the men buggered off to play golf.

 ‘What the hell Millie?’
 I asked her as we sat in the corner of the lavish marquee, shunned by the cool crowd for having small people who could leave stains on expensive clothes.
 All the other wives and girlfriends were arranged artfully by the bar.

 ‘I know, I know,’ she said as she tried to give the baby a bottle and stop her toddler Dulcie putting licked Smarties down her top at the same time.
 ‘He wants people to think it hasn’t all gone to his head and that it will look good if we are looking after the kids ourselves.
 He thinks all his Belfast mates will take the mick otherwise.’